bbauska/TUMx-DWAPNx/README.md

 bioinformatics.
 He has developed several JavaScript-based visualization tools and

-he\'s passionate about open-source communities.
+he&apos;s passionate about open-source communities.

 ### Data retrieval using HTTP requests

 Welcome everyone to this part of our course!

-This part will deal with data visualization and we\'ll start off with data retrieval using
+This part will deal with data visualization and we&apos;ll start off with data retrieval using

 HTTP requests.

-So, let\'s take a look at what we plan to do.
+So, let&apos;s take a look at what we plan to do.
 At this part

-we\'re going to create a simple web site and retrieve data from the Node.js application
+we&apos;re going to create a simple web site and retrieve data from the Node.js application

 that you built in previous lectures.

 That means, we are moving away from the back-end now and towards the front-end.
-We\'ll use data
+We&apos;ll use data

 from a dataset called the Network of Thrones dataset and that contains a number of character

-interactions from the novel of \"Storm of Swords\".
+interactions from the novel of &quot;Storm of Swords&quot;.

 That is the third book in The Game of Thrones series.